openhab/openhab-js/README.md

 ```
 ### Log

-By default the JS Scripting binding supports console logging like `console.log()` and `console.debug()` to the openHAB
+By default the JS Scripting binding supports console logging like `console.log()` and `console.debug()` to the openHAB default log.
-default log.
-Additionally scripts may create their own native openHAB logs using the log namespace
+Additionally scripts may create their own native openHAB logs using the log namespace.

 ```javascript
 let logger = log('my_logger');